How to travel in Morocco with your children

 Morocco travel kids

 Morocco is a magical place in the eyes of kids, with its bustling markets and landscapes straight out of the movies.
-Travel with kids is fun and rewarding thanks to the country’s compact size and friendly people.
+Traveling with kids is fun and rewarding thanks to the country’s compact size and friendly people.
 While kids may tire of typical adult activities in Morocco – watching mum and dad haggle over carpet prices can’t be too exciting – the fascinating sights and sounds of everyday life make walking around both educational and entertaining.
 Like other countries in the region, Morocco is a very child-friendly culture and you are likely to find hotel and restaurant staff infatuated with your children.

 Consider limiting yourself to one region of the country to avoid long car journeys; those endless landscapes that look romantic to adults can seem, well, endless to children in the back seat.
 The hustle and bustle of imperial cities such as Marrakech and Fez are far from boring, and all kids are likely to be fascinated by the dunes and camels of the Sahara.
 The easy lifestyle of Atlantic beach towns helps families combine time in the sun with exposure to a new culture. travel with your kids in Morocco to Essaouira, Agadir, Marrakech, and stretches of the Great Oasis Valleys or High Atlas Mountains where kids can romp about in the great outdoors are particularly popular with families.
 Older children and teenagers can take part in easy treks and even camp under the stars in the desert.